 I did notice one recent update, though.
 I use Accordance for my Bible software, mostly because it uses the same Greek NT grammatical database tagging and search formatting that had been used by the old Gramcord software.
 I started using Gramcord somewhere around 1990 on an old DOS computer, and stuck with it for years until I converted to Appleism and had to find a mac-based language search program.
 So my Accordance update informed me that I would have the latest revisions of the ESV on my computer.

 Apparently, no translation is perfect.
 Shock me.

-The ESV, which appeared in 2001, has already been revised once, in 2007 (a convenient list of changes is available here).
+The ESV, which appeared in 2001, has already been revised once, in 2007.
 One passage that is of interest to those, like us, who think the Lord’s Supper is pretty important is 1 Cor 11:27.
 The 2001 edition read, “Whoever, therefore, eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of profaning the body and blood of the Lord.”
 In 2007 this was changed, however, to “. . . will be guilty concerning the body and blood of the Lord.”
 The latter is closer word-for-word to the Greek, but what does “guilty concerning the body and blood” mean?
 In other words, if people can’t make sense of it, is it still a “translation?”

 It seems, however, that the 2007 revisions were insufficient, so a whole new set has recently been released, and are available here.
 While not as far-reaching as the changes made to the 2011 edition of the NIV, it has become standard practice for Bible translation companies to release “updates” software-style: tweak a few things here and there, release the update, and sort out compatibility issues later, release another update, repeat.
 Pretty soon we’ll have NIV 2011.1.2.3 and ESV 2011.4.2.